NateStearley/Stripe-Cover-Project/README.md

 # Custom Risk Profiles for Agent Transactions

-Custom risk tolerance settings for [Stripe Link's agent wallet](https://github.com/stripe/link-cli).
-Every spend request Claude makes is checked against a risk profile you write, per project, **before** it reaches Stripe.
-Stripe's own approval step is never bypassed.
-Anything to [make sure Claude doens't order 4,000 pounds of meat](https://youtu.be/m0b_D2JgZgY?t=74).
+This project allows the user to define custom risk tolerance settings for [Stripe Link's agent wallet](https://github.com/stripe/link-cli).
+Every spend request that Claude would traditionally send right to Stripe Link is instead checked against a risk profile you define **before** it reaches Stripe.
+However, Stripe's own approval step is never bypassed.
+It's just one extra step to [make sure Claude doens't order 4,000 pounds of meat](https://youtu.be/m0b_D2JgZgY?t=74).

-Stripe's only built-in guardrails are global and fixed ($500/transaction, $500/day, $20k/30 days).
-Your own settings add:
+Stripe's built-in guardrails are fixed ($500/transaction, $500/day, $20k/30 days).
+But, with a custom risk profile, you can add:

 - per-project caps
 - category blocks